MicrosoftDocs/office-docs-powershell/teams/teams-ps/teams/Get-CsPhoneNumberAssignment.md

 ### -TelephoneNumberGreaterThan
 Filters the returned results based on greater than match for the specified string on TelephoneNumber.
 Can be used together with TelephoneNumberLessThan to specify a range of phone numbers to return results for.
+For supported formats see TelephoneNumber.

 ```yaml
 Type: System.String